WA9ONY/Pico-RP2040/README2.md

 # Project 46: Arduino MEGA 2560 Microcontroller Board

+The Arduino MEGA 2560 was introduced in 2009 and is still being sold by Arduino and clone manfucturers.

     The Arduino MEGA 2560 has an Elegoo clone which is in their STEM kits.

 Notes
 + Power: USB and/or 2.1mm center-positive plug 7 to 12 volts